“El Chapo” mother, sisters get US visas to visit drug lord

 Loera said she hasn’t seen her son in more than four years.
 She added that she has yet to receive the actual visa or set a date for her trip.

+If she could bring him anything, she said, it would be his favorite Mexican food dish: enchiladas.

-Mexican President Andrés Manuel Lopez Obradór lobbied for the visa to be issued after receiving a letter from Loera asking for assistance.
+Mexican President Andrés Manuel Lopez Obradór lobbied for the visa to be issued after receiving a letter in February from Loera asking for assistance.
+In the letter, passed to Lopez Obradór while he was in Guzman’s home state of Sinaloa to announce a highway project, Loera described herself as “suffering and desperate” to see her son.

+The president said he intervened out of empathy for the mother.
+When Guzman was convicted in the U.S. in February, Lopez Obradór said: “Let this serve as a lesson to show that money doesn’t buy true happiness.”

-“El Chapo,” who led the Sinaloa drug cartel and twice escaped from Mexican prisons before he was extradited to New York, was convicted in February of running an industrial-scale smuggling operation.
+“El Chapo,” who led the Sinaloa drug cartel and twice escaped from Mexican prisons before he was extradited to New York, was convicted of running an industrial-scale smuggling operation.
 The three-month trial heard tales of grisly killings, political payoffs, cocaine hidden in jalapeno cans and jewel-encrusted guns.

+Guzman’s lawyers did not deny his crimes but argued that he was a fall guy for government witnesses who were more evil than their client.

 He is due to be sentenced this month and faces a life term in a maximum-security U.S. prison selected to guard against another of the jail breakouts that made him a folk hero in Mexico.